-ARDS induced hypoxia, inotrope resistant shock, dehydration from fever, vomiting and diarrhoea, elevated liver enzymes, coagulation dysfunction, rhabdomyolysis including other manifestations suggests injuries to vital organs (12, 13).
+ARDS induced hypoxia, inotrope resistant shock, dehydration from fever, vomiting and diarrhoea, elevated liver enzymes, coagulation dysfunction, rhabdomyolysis including other manifestations suggests injuries to vital organs [12,13].
 ARDS remains a rare clinical feature of COVID19 in paediatrics.
-However, very recently clinicians have been reporting a rise in the number of children of all ages presenting with a paediatric multisystem inflammatory syndrome associated with COVID-19, eventually leading to hyperinflammatory shock and associated with myocarditis; common features of this syndrome are toxic shock syndrome, atypical Kawasaki Disease, macrophage activation syndrome and bacterial sepsis with cardiac inflammation; serum blood measures are similar to severe COVID-19, although many have negative SARS-CoV-2 real-time reverse transcription (rRT-PCR) tests while some present with positive SARS CoV2 serology (13-15).
+However, very recently clinicians have been reporting a rise in the number of children of all ages presenting with a paediatric multisystem inflammatory syndrome associated with COVID-19, eventually leading to hyperinflammatory shock and associated with myocarditis; common features of this syndrome are toxic shock syndrome, atypical Kawasaki Disease, macrophage activation syndrome and bacterial sepsis with cardiac inflammation; serum blood measures are similar to severe COVID-19, although many have negative SARS-CoV-2 real-time reverse transcription (rRT-PCR) tests while some present with positive SARS CoV2 serology [13-15].

-In children atypical Kawasaki disease symptoms include vasculitis changes in peripheral and visceral arteries including cerebrovascular, renal and gastrointestinal systems (13, 15).
-Gastrointestinal tract involvement is reported in approximately 20-35% of atypical Kawasaki disease cases with varying clinical manifestations such as vomiting, diarrhoea, abdominal pain, abdominal distension, jaundice, paralytic ileus, hepatomegaly, and ultrasound findings of hydrops of the gallbladder, pancreatitis, gastrointestinal obstruction/ pseudo-obstruction (13, 16).
+In children atypical Kawasaki disease symptoms include vasculitis changes in peripheral and visceral arteries including cerebrovascular, renal and gastrointestinal systems [13,15].
+Gastrointestinal tract involvement is reported in approximately 20-35% of atypical Kawasaki disease cases with varying clinical manifestations such as vomiting, diarrhoea, abdominal pain, abdominal distension, jaundice, paralytic ileus, hepatomegaly, and ultrasound findings of hydrops of the gallbladder, pancreatitis, gastrointestinal obstruction/pseudo-obstruction [13,16].

-Considerations for nutrition support in COVID-19 and paediatric inflammatory multisystem syndrome temporally associated with COVID-19
+3. Considerations for nutrition support in COVID-19 and paediatric inflammatory multisystem syndrome temporally associated with COVID-19

-Gastrointestinal symptoms reported amongst children and adults in Wuhan in the later stages of the epidemic with COVID-19 were thought to arise from infected epithelial cells (10).
-Although less than 10% of children with COVID-19 develop diarrhea or vomiting, reports of prolonged reverse transcription-polymerase chain reaction (RT-PCR) positivity in the stool has raised the concern of faeco-oral transmission (11).
-The newer gastrointestinal and atypical Kawasaki disease presentation may mean that feeding is more delayed than usual in some children, especially if this is indicative of a novel COVID-19 direct intraluminal viral process, (PCRs negative in stool to date).
+Gastrointestinal symptoms reported amongst children and adults in Wuhan in the later stages of the epidemic with COVID-19 were thought to arise from infected epithelial cells [10].
+Although less than 10% of children with COVID-19 develop diarrhea or vomiting, reports of prolonged reverse transcription-polymerase chain reaction (RT-PCR) positivity in the stool has raised the concern of faeco-oral transmission [11].
+The newer gastrointestinal and atypical Kawasaki disease presentation may mean that feeding is more delayed than usual in some children, especially if this is indicative of a novel COVID-19 direct intraluminal viral process (PCRs negative in stool to date).

-The cornerstones of nutrition recommendations for critically ill children remain early enteral feeding within 24 hours of admission, energy requirements not to exceed resting energy expenditure during the acute phase and parenteral nutrition to be withheld during the first 7 days of admission (Figure 1, Table 1).
-For critically ill children with severe COVID-19 and COVID-19 like symptoms there are a number of different nutritional considerations including; 1) severe gastrointestinal or cardiac manifestations and inotrope resistance shock may mean usual early enteral feeding is not be possible, and nutrition support using the enteral route may be delayed for up to 7 days or more, 2) the placement of naso-enteric tube is considered aerosol producing and as such appropriate personal protective equipment should be worn, 3) children who are nursed prone or in a medically induced coma may tolerated post-pyloric feeds better, 4) measurement of GRV is not recommended unless there is repeated vomiting and no possibility to increase gastric enteral feeding (measured additional care should be taken using personal protective equipment (PPE) as SARS-COV 2 virus has been found in the gastrointestinal lumen, 5) there is no evidence to support supra-physiological doses of micronutrient supplementation above the reference nutrient intake, including zinc and 6) as children may have undergone a prolonged admission to PICU, nutrition support may be required well into the recovery period to ensure adequate and appropriate nutrition recovery, particularly as significant pro-inflammatory response (17) and lean body mass deficits have been reported in obese adults with COVID-19 (18)(Table 2).
+The cornerstones of nutrition recommendations for critically ill children remain early enteral feeding within 24 h of admission, energy requirements not to exceed resting energy expenditure during the acute phase and parenteral nutrition to be withheld during the first 7 days of admission (Fig. 1, Table 1).
+For critically ill children with severe COVID-19 and COVID-19 like symptoms there are a number of different nutritional considerations including: 1) severe gastrointestinal or cardiac manifestations and inotrope resistance shock may mean usual early gastric enteral feeding is not be possible, in these instances it may be possible to consider providing enteral feeds via a post-pyloric tube, 2) the placement of naso-enteric tube is considered aerosol producing and as such appropriate personal protective equipment should be worn, 3) children who are nursed prone or in a medically induced coma may tolerated post-pyloric feeds better, 4) measurement of GRV is not recommended unless there is repeated vomiting and no possibility to increase gastric enteral feeding (measured additional care should be taken using personal protective equipment (PPE) as SARS-COV 2 virus has been found in the gastrointestinal lumen, 5) there is no evidence to support supra-physiological doses of micronutrient supplementation, including zinc during the acute phase [17], and 6) as children may have undergone a prolonged admission to PICU, nutrition support may be required well into the

+Table 1

-Table 1: Summary of nutrition requirements during acute, stable and recovery phase of paediatric critical illness(1, 7, 19-21)
+Summary of nutrition requirements during acute, stable and recovery phase of paediatric critical illness [1,18-21].